 Offshore accidents can occur for a number of reasons, including failure to maintain the vessel, poorly trained workers, navigating dangerous situations, and many others.
-Common causes of maritime incidents our attorneys see time and again include:
+Common causes of maritime incidents our Houston personal injury attorneys see time and again include:

 Seamen and other maritime workers work in very dangerous conditions.
 They are at risk of different injuries caused by defective equipment, unseaworthy vessels, and employer negligence.
 Poor maintenance, lack of proper safety measures, and unsafe working practices can result in explosions, fires, and blowouts.